 What is GitHub Copilot Anyway?

-GitHub Copilot is one of GitHub’s newest tools.
+Launched in October 2021, GitHub Copilot is one of GitHub’s newer tools.
 Branded as an “AI pair programmer,” Copilot uses artificial intelligence to auto-generate code in your editor.
 It’s available as an extension for Visual Studio Code, the JetBrains suite of IDEs, and Neovim.

 But GitHub Copilot is more than just an autocomplete solution.
 Based on context clues from the code you’re writing, Copilot suggests lines and even entire functions.
 It’s a faster and easier way for developers to create tests, explore APIs, and solve problems without constantly searching for answers elsewhere.